kitosondu/beautiful-photos-worker-cron/.tasks/01-photo-classification/api-integration.md

 - Good balance of accuracy and cost
 - Fast response times
 - Available through OpenRouter with competitive pricing
+- Free tier available for development and testing

+**Fallback Strategy:**
+- Always try the free model first
+- On ANY error (rate limit, model error, etc.), automatically fallback to paid model
+- Log all fallbacks to database for cost tracking
+- This ensures maximum reliability while minimizing costs

 ### Authentication
 ```typescript